MokshaFive Keys to Inner Freedom

 Ishvara Arpana Buddhi

 One part of Karma Yoga is offering.
-Before acting, you inwardly place the action into a larger order.
+Before acting, you inwardly place the action into Ishvara, the larger order of life.

 You do your part sincerely, not just for ego, fear, or approval.
 This makes action cleaner and lighter.